elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### What is a Data Structure

-* A data structure is a way for accessing, storing, organizing, or structuring data.
+* A data structure is a format for accessing, storing, organizing, or structuring data.

+Overall it is a technique of how the data can inter-relate to each other logically or mathematically.

 **The connection between algorithms and data structures is that an algorithm processes data and that data is then stored into a data structure.**

 ### Abstract Data Types (ADT)
+*

 ### Big-O Notation